fwoeck/voice/README.md

 For the time being, only the latest versions of Chrome and Firefox are supported, because we make use of their WebRTC- and SSE-features.

 Congratulations, you have the fully operational Voice platform at hand!
-Please head over to the [Voice wiki](https://github.com/fwoeck/voice/wiki) to see how you can register your SIP phones and make the first test calls (tbd.).
+Please head over to the [Voice wiki](https://github.com/fwoeck/voice/wiki/Connecting-phones-and-calling) to see how you can register your SIP phones and make the first test calls.

 #### Building the Ubuntu base image with Veewee (optional)